 North Dakota law requires an offender convicted of a child sex trafficking or CSEC offense to pay restitution.
 Pursuant to N.D.
 Cent.
-Code § 12.1-41-09(1), (2) (Restitution), a.
-Prostitution under section 12.1-29-03;
+Code § 12.1-41-09(1), (2) (Restitution),

 - 1. The court shall order a person convicted of an offense under section 12.1-41-02 [Trafficking an individual], 12.1-41-03 [Forced labor], or 12.1-41-04 [Sexual servitude] to pay restitution to the victim of the offense for: - a.
-Expenses incurred or reasonably certain to be incurred by the victim as a result of the offense, including reasonable attorney's fees and costs; and b.
-Misdemeanor forgery under section 12.1-24-01;
+Expenses incurred or reasonably certain to be incurred by the victim as a result of the offense, including reasonable attorney's fees and costs; and - b.
+An amount equal to the greatest of the following, with no reduction for expenses the defendant incurred to maintain the victim: